-After the morning prayer on the 10th of Muharram, Hussain (RA)’s side consisting of 72 people: 32 horsemen and 40 footmen bravely fought the armed forces led by Umar bin Sa’d, numbering 4,000-10,000 people.
+After the morning prayer on the 10th of Muharram, Hussain (R.A)’s side consisted of 72 people: 32 horsemen and 40 footmen bravely fought the armed forces led by Umar bin Sa’d, numbering 4,000-10,000 people.

-Before the battle, Hussain (RA) delivered a speech, reminding the Umayyad soldiers to return to the path of Allah SWT, which resulted in Hurr ibn Yazid and several others turn to defend Hussain (RA).
+Before the battle, Hussain (R.A) delivered a speech, reminding the Umayyad soldiers to return to the path of Allah SWT, which resulted in Hurr ibn Yazid and several others turning to defend Hussain (R.A).

 The battle of Kerbala ended with the victory obtained by ibn Saad’s troops.

 What happened after Karbala – After The Battle

 The troops who fell from the Umaayah side were 88 people.
 On the other hand, Hussain (R.A) and his companions were beheaded and taken to Damascus.

 After the surviving soldiers left the battlefield, the locals buried the headless bodies of Hussain (R.A) and his companions there.